kunalpal/wellwell/dotfiles/README.md

 ## Dotfiles

-Portable dotfiles to bootstrap a consistent terminal-centric development environment on macOS and Linux (Ubuntu, Amazon Linux/EC2).
+Portable dotfiles to bootstrap a consistent terminal-centric development environment on macOS and Linux (Ubuntu).

 ### Features
 - Shell: zsh with fzf integration and sensible defaults